Approximate Counting for Complex-Weighted Boolean Constraint Satisfaction Problems: Basic Definitions

 \section{Basic Definitions}

-This section briefly presents fundamental notions and notations, which will be used in later sections.
+This section briefly presents fundamental notions and notations that will be used in later sections.
 For any finite set $A$, the notation $|A|$ denotes the {\em cardinality} of $A$.
 A {\em string} over an alphabet $\Sigma$ is a finite sequence of symbols from $\Sigma$ and $|x|$ denotes the {\em length} of a string $x$, where an {\em alphabet} is a non-empty finite set of ``symbols.''
 Let $\nat$ denote the set of all {\em natural numbers} (\ie non-negative integers).
 For convenience, $\nat^{+}$ denotes $\nat-\{0\}$.
+For each number $n\in\nat$, $[n]$ expresses the integer set $\{1,2,\ldots,n\}$.
 Moreover, $\real$ and $\complex$ denote respectively the sets of all real numbers and of all complex numbers.
 Given a complex number $\alpha$, let $|\alpha|$ and $\arg(\alpha)$ respectively denote the {\em absolute value} and the {\em argument} of $\alpha$, where we always assume that $-\pi<\arg(\alpha)\leq\pi$.
 The special notation $\algebraic$ represents the set of all {\em algebraic complex numbers}.
-For each number $n\in\nat$, $[n]$ expresses the integer set $\{1,2,\ldots,n\}$.
 The notation $A^{T}$ for any matrix $A$ indicates the {\em transposed matrix} of $A$.
 We always treat ``vectors'' as {\em row vectors}, unless stated otherwise.

 For any undirected graph $G=(V,E)$ (where $V$ is a {\em node set} and $E$ is an {\em edge set}) and a node $v\in V$, an {\em incident set} $E(v)$ of $v$ is the set of all edges incident on $v$, and $deg(v)=|E(v)|$ is the {\em degree} of $v$.
-When we refer to nodes in a given undirected graph, unless there is any ambiguity, we call such nodes by their labels instead of their original node names.
+When we refer to labeled nodes in a given undirected graph, unless there is any ambiguity, we call such nodes by their labels instead of their original node names.
 For example, if a node $v$ has a label of Boolean variable $x$, then we often call it ``node $x$,'' although there are many other nodes labeled $x$, as far as it is clear from the context which node is referred to.
 Moreover, when $x$ is a Boolean variable, as in this example, we succinctly call any node labeled $x$ a ``variable node.''